Using the Chart Module to display information held in a DataSet.

 - Add an image or choose a coloured background.

-- Click on the edit icon in the top right corner of the Layout Navigator window, and resize and position your Region.
+- Click on the edit icon in the top right corner of the Layout Navigator window, and resize and position your Region, Save and Close.

 - Click on Widgets on the bottom toolbar and drag or click to add the Chart Widget to the empty Region.